Veterans Service Representative (VSR)

 About the organization

-• Decide the necessity for and type of examinations, reexamination or opinions to determine the existence of or to evaluate disabilities resulting from diseases or injuries.
+Requests examinations, re-examination, or opinions to evaluate disabilities resulting from diseases or injuries.

 Contact email: [email protected]